pdmosses/agda-material/docs/README.md

     make clean-all
     ```

-    Check that the following generated directories have all been removed:
+    Check that the following generated directories have been removed:

     - `docs/html`
     - `docs/md`
-    - `docs/pdf`
-    - `latex`

 ## Preparing to use Agda-Material